 Even though some studies claim that sneakers don’t speed up the corrective process when it comes to straighten kids’ feet and legs, I have seen the positive impact that a good supportive shoe can have for a child that is toeing-in!

-After fitting the child in the right pair of shoes (good arch support and a firm heel counter), I always have them walk around the shoe store to see if they are walking better or not.
+After fitting the child in the right pair of shoes (good arch support and a firm heel counter), I always have them walk around the shoe store to see if they are walking straighter.
 Generally, the impact that the shoes have in the way the child walks is quite shocking and immediate.
-In MOST cases, we see the child walk a lot straighter, with the shoes helping align their feet and legs!
+In MOST cases, we see the child walk a lot straighter right away, with the shoes helping align their feet and legs!

-What Is Causing My Child’s To Pigeon Toe? – Learn The Facts!
+What is Causing your Child to Pigeon Toe? – Learn the Facts!

 In-toeing is believed to be genetic.
 There are three conditions that often cause in-toeing:

 Several parents have asked me how can they identify if their child has pigeon toe ( some cases are more visible than others).
 I always advise them to pay attention at the way their child walks, but another good way to tell is by looking at the current shoes that the child is wearing, since they WILL show signs of unusual wear!

 The picture below shows two pair of shoes of the same size, with the one on the right being a shoe that has never been worn, and the one on the left is a shoe used by a child that is pigeon toe.

 Do you notice how the shoe on the right is caving in to the right?
 That means that the child’s feet are curving inward instead of pointing straight ahead when he walks.

 What Are the Best Shoes for your Child Who is Pigeon Toed?